-Both a client and a device shall provide their JWT access token using the Authorization header or via query parameter on the WebSocket URI as defined by [RFC6750] Section 2.3.
+A client as well as a device shall provide their access token using the Authorization header or via query parameter on the WebSocket URI as defined by [RFC6750] Section 2.3.

 Once the WebSocket is open, both device and client shall immediately send a register command as specified in section 5.2.1 when they receive the HTTP 101 switching protocol.